-Students [are expected to] MUST follow the code of conduct on school property, on school buses, and at off-site school-sponsored activities.
+Students must follow the code of conduct on school property, on school buses, and at offsite school-sponsored activities.
 A student's behavior is disruptive when it interferes with the normal function of a school.
 A student's behavior is disruptive when that behavior interferes with the academic process or violates the rights of others to utilize the services and facilities of the school.
 Students who take part in disruptive behavior are subject to discipline that may include suspension, assignment to an alternative program, or expulsion, according to the procedures outlined in Policy and Rule 5560, "Suspensions, Assignment to Alternative Programs or Expulsions."